 - You won't go hungry!
-Make a new reservation on the app or contact the front desk for a new meal time. - In advance of launching the app we have implemented a formal dinner schedule as follows.
-Please ensure you abide by the dinner schedule until the app is live.
+Make a new reservation on the app or contact the front desk for a new meal time. - You may book your meal time through the Kiosk in the same day.
+If you miss your time, you will need to speak to front desk to have a new time setup.